ryankinnard/Some-Trails/README.md

 # Some-Trails

-**Some-Trails** is a web application where a user can search for nearby hiking trails based off ability level.
+**Some-Trails** is a web application where a user can search for nearby hiking trails based on their hiking ability level.